 You may be gung-ho for the Five-O, but bear in mind that vacancies for police lawyers are few and far between.
 If civil enforcement is your calling, then donning the badge and signing up as a police officer may also be worth some consideration.

-Becoming a qualified lawyer doesn't mean you have to start your career with a law degree or a training contract.
-You can still qualify as a lawyer, practise independently and become an advocate, coroner or judge by means of the legal executive route.
+As well as becoming a solicitor or barrister, you can also qualify as a lawyer, practise independently and become an advocate, coroner or judge by means of the legal executive route.

 You can still qualify as a lawyer, practise independently and become an advocate, coroner or judge by means of the legal executive route.

 Taking the Chartered Legal Executive route means aspiring lawyers can earn as they learn and gain valuable practical experience in one fell swoop.
-Once your qualifications and work-based learning are complete, you can call yourself a qualified lawyer straight away without having to undertake the LPC, or wait for an elusive training contract or pupillage.
+Once your qualifications and work-based learning are complete, you can call yourself a qualified lawyer straight away.
 CILEx members are employed across the full spectrum of legal services, from private practice to government departments, and within the in-house legal teams of major companies.
 Two-thirds of CILEx students are financially supported by their employer.

 For those beginning their legal studies, both vocational and apprenticeship routes are available, and students can study at a local college or through a distance learning program.
 The CILEx Level 3 Professional Diploma in Law and Practice is the first stage of academic training.
 The second stage is the Level 6 Professional Higher Diploma in Law and Practice, which is assessed at honours degree level.
 For those with a qualifying law degree, CILEx offers the Graduate Fast-Track Diploma.
 This one-year qualification fast-tracks you to become a Chartered Legal Executive lawyer.
 In recent years, CILEx has seen a significant rise in fast-track students.
 A full list of institutions offering CILEx courses is available on the CILEx careers website.